-Another interesting observation is that the values of cosine similarity from all multimodal models are always positive, while those of combined unimodal models are either negative or positive.
+Another interesting observation is that the values of cosine similarity from all VLMs are always positive, while those of combined unimodal models are either negative or positive.
 This holds for all datasets.
 Cosine similarity between any two embeddings extracted by CLIP and BLIP reduces to their dot product, which lies in the range [-1,1].
-However, due to the contrastive training objective (InfoNCE), which maximizes similarity between matched image-text pairs while merely reducing similarity among mismatched pairs, the model is not incentivized to push negative pairs to be orthogonal or negatively aligned.
-This leads to an embedding space that is anisotropic—where even semantically unrelated vectors often have positive cosine similarity.
+However, due to the InfoNCE-style contrastive training objective, which maximizes similarity between matched image-text pairs while merely reducing similarity among mismatched pairs, the model is not incentivized to push negative pairs to be orthogonal or negatively aligned.
+This leads to an embedding space that is anisotropic, where even semantically unrelated vectors often have positive cosine similarity.
 Prior work has observed that embeddings from contrastively trained models tend to cluster within a narrow cone in the shared space \cite{modalitygap,contextualembed}, leading to a high mean pairwise cosine similarity, even among unrelated samples (also happened for Meta-Transformer).
 This behavior reflects a bias in the learned geometry: embeddings are concentrated on a subset of directions within the high-dimensional space, rather than being isotropically distributed.
 The narrow cone effect suggests that excessive alignment may reduce embedding diversity and limit discriminability.
 This positive similarity bias implies that cosine similarity in CLIP and BLIP does not directly reflect absolute semantic distance.
-Rather, it is better interpreted relatively—e.g., in terms of ranking or within-batch contrast—than as a calibrated measure of dissimilarity.
+Rather, it is better interpreted relatively, e.g., in terms of ranking or within-batch contrast, than as a calibrated measure of dissimilarity.
 It is more theoretically sound for the value of cosine similarity to be in the $[-1,1]$ range, as similar data points should have a positive correlation while dissimilar data points should have a negative correlation.
 Our proposed contrastive loss (\autoref{sec:method}) successfully mitigates this problem: the trained models produce positive scores for matches and negative scores for unmatched pairs.
 See \ref{app:scores} for and analysis of the predicted scores using our method.